 standard retail price means the price at which the motor fuel concerned is offered for retail sale to a customer who is not the subject of any agreement or arrangement affecting price.

-[Section 22H inserted by No. 73 of 2000 s.
-8; amended by No. 11 of 2001 s.
+[Section 22H inserted: No. 73 of 2000 s.
+8; amended: No. 11 of 2001 s.
 19.]

 22I.
 Regulations to require retailers to display prices